Typee8/Image-gallery-in-JS/MYREADME.md

 ### Event.target in custom events

-In this project I was constantly using custom events to get comfortable with them.
-Combining the events with regular events can lead to some confusion on what event.target actually is.
+In this project I was constantly using **custom events** to get comfortable with them.
+Combining the events with regular events can lead to some confusion on what `event.target` actually is.
 In the project custom events where handled like this:

 ![event-propagation](./README-assets/event-propagation.png)

-**:one:** clicking on the zoom element creates new event and dispatch it in `fireCustomEvent(element, name); `
+**:one:** clicking on the zoom element creates new event and dispatch it with `fireCustomEvent(element, name); `
 - `element:` is the place where the event has been dispatched.
 - `name:` is the name of the new event.

-**:two:** evokes onClose() as soon as specific element has been clicked to launch `js-slider-close` custom event.
+**:two:** evokes `onClose()` as soon as specific element has been clicked to launch `js-slider-close` custom event.

 **:three:** the function executes.

-While writing `onClose()` I noticed that `event.target` is not the element on which I was clicking (zoom) but the argument - `element` in `fireCustomEvent(element, name)`.
-If I'd change `element = e.currentTarget` to `element = sliderRootElement`, then in `onClose()` **`event.currentTarget === event.target === this`**.
-It's easy to mistake the actual value of `event.target` because of `click` event that triggers another event.
+While writing `onClose()`:

+- I thought that `event.target` is the element on which I clicked like in **:one:**.
+It was because in `fireCustomEvent(element, name)` the `element = e.currentTarget` which was the same as `e.target` of the 'click' event.
+- In `fireCustomEvent(element, name)`, if I'd change the "element" for `sliderRootElement`, then in the `onClose()` `event.target`, `event.currentTarget`, and `this` would all refer to the `sliderRootElement`.
+- `Event.target` represents the element on which the event was triggered.

 ---

 ### Stop automatic image swipe - clearInterval()

-5) Problems with stoping setInterval(); :

-Miałem za zadanie napisać kod, który będzie przełączał obrazki co określony czas.

-Zaczynałem od funkcji:
+I had to implement code that automatically swipes images at regular intervals.

+I've started with a function:

 ```
 const imageNextTimeline = function (e) {